rytsikau/ee.Screen/Description.md

 # ee.Screen
-This utility allows to take many screenshots of web pages according to the list of URLs.<br>
+The utility allows to take many screenshots of web pages according to the list of URLs.<br>
 Multiple formats supported - JPG, PDF, PNG and TXT.
 <br><br>